Alerovere/Paleo-SL-utilities/README.md

-# Miscellaneus sea level calculation utilities
+# Paleo sea level utilities
-This repository contains a variety of sea level calculation utilities, used in different papaers published or in preparation.
+This repository contains a variety of sea level calculation utilities related to paleo sea level changes, used in different papaers published or in preparation.